 There is almost always a healthier alternative to any junk food we enjoy, so I did my research (aka Pinterest) like any good nutrition coach and found a healthy-ish recipe that I could adapt and make my own.
 You can find the original recipe I used here.

 I like the idea of homemade granola because I can control the ingredients and I don't have to worry about any mystery additions.
-This is an easy recipe that even I could follow.
+This recipe is so easy, even I could follow it.

 Healthy Homemade Granola Ingredients: